2011 Venice

 Mussel-fishing boats speed-by while we wait for the rain to stop.

-Rain stops only by late morning and we can start again on our under-powered and very poorly-handling boat, heading for the central part of the lagoon, where Venice is located.
+TOWARDS VENICE: Rain stops only by late morning and we can start again on our under-powered and very poorly-handling boat, heading for the central part of the lagoon, where Venice is located.

 Ci avviciniamo a Venezia; in lontananza, si intravede il campanile di San Marco

+The Grand Canal and all waterways inside the town are off-limits to non-residents, but we are allowed to sail along the Giudecca and then the San Marco canals, which allow us to pass just in front of Saint Mark's Square!
 We have been here many times aboard the water-busses, but being there on "our" own boat is an entirely different feeling, although the helmsman must be very careful and keep both eyes well open for the innumerable vessels passing-by, from motor-launches to cruise liners!

-It's certainly one of the most-photographed places on earth, but St.Mark's Square still retains its fascination.
+It's certainly one of the most-photographed

-We carry on, zig-zagging around the many islands surrounding Venice proper; we have a look at the reserved mooring in the island of Vignole, and decide to carry on towards the island of San Francesco nel Deserto (Saint Francis in the Desert).
+places on earth, but St.Mark's Square still retains its fascination.
+SAN FRANCESCO NEL DESERTO: We carry on, zig-zagging around the many islands surrounding Venice proper; we have a look at the reserved mooring in the island of Vignole, and decide to carry on towards the island of San Francesco nel Deserto (Saint Francis in the Desert).

 We were considering the option of staying here for the night, but some signs seem to indicate that we are welcome only for short visits, and then the nasty local mosquitoes make sure that we goaway after a quick visit to the local sanctuary!

-In one of the busy canals surrounding the island of Burano, with its brightly-colored houses, there is another reserved mooring and this time we stop (despite our un-cooperative vessel which handles very poorly).
+BURANO: In one of the busy canals surrounding the island of Burano, with its brightly-colored houses, there is another reserved mooring and this time we stop (despite our un-cooperative vessel which handles very poorly).

 A sample of Burano's brightly-colored houses; the island is famous for its - supposedly handmade - laceworks

-We managed to get the last available mooring for the night in Burano; despite the low-season, there are a lot of house-boats, all of them bigger than ours!
+for the night in Burano; despite the low-season, there are a lot of house-boats,

-Morning, sunny weather, we leave at once; in order to reach the nearby island of Torcello, due to a bridge blocking the way, we have to make the turn of Burano, and then turn around Torcello as well because the mooring is at the other side of the island.
+all of them bigger than ours!
+TORCELLO: Morning, sunny weather, we leave at once; in order to reach the nearby island of Torcello, due to a bridge blocking the way, we have to make the turn of Burano, and then turn around Torcello as well because the mooring is at the other side of the island.
 Luckily, the mooring is pleasant and very convenient, being only few meters from the Basilica of Santa Maria Assunta which is the island's main tourist attraction.

 The Basilica of Santa Maria Assunta and a well-worn St.Mark's lion, symbol of a long-faded glory

+PORTEGRANDI AND THE SILE RIVER: Off again, sailing along invisible channels marked by the ever-present "bricole" (whithies) we head for the marina of Portegrandi and the nearby lock leading into the Sile river.
+We waste a lot of time to get hold of the lock-keeper, but at last we manage to get into the river.
 Our original plan was to follow the river down to the estuary in Jesolo, few meters from our house, but it's too late now and we have to make-do with a short visit and then we go back to the lock and to another wait for the lock-keeper who vanished one more time!

 Along the river, boats are moored everywhere, despite the sea is a good two hours away